ying-teaching/rn/docs/ch02/jsx.md

 Use component property names to initialize its props.
 A single prop without assingment has a default value of `true`.
 For example: `<MyTextBox autocomplete />` is the same as `<MyTextBox autocomplete={true} />`.

-A component can have children elements.
+An element can have children elements.

 ```jsx
 <View style={styles.container}>